 4. Make Sure You Provide a Call-to-Action

 Try adding CTAs like “check it out” to get people to visit your website.
-If you want to get users to complete a goal, CTAs such as “create an account”, “sign up”, or “buy now” work really well.
+If you want users to complete a goal, CTAs such as “create an account”, “sign up”, or “buy now” work really well.

 For example, check out this meta description CTA from Apple: